 For recent TV series, the best source if often its official website.
 We try to mirror how the episodes were first released on the original network's website.
 When different, the data on the official website usually trumps press releases and TV listing info.

-Please note the data on the original network's current website may be different from the original data:
+However, please note the data on the original network's current website may be different from the original data for various reasons:

 - Seasons are not always set in stone.
-Some networks, for example History and Discovery Channel, are known to move episodes around and re-organize their seasons.
+Some networks, for example History and Discovery Channel, are known to move episodes around and re-organize their seasons as they see fit.